9th – 11th April 2021

 The venue for the course is The Boghill Centre in County Clare, Ireland.
 Nestled in the heart of the Burren, one of Western Europe’s most remarkable natural landscapes, Boghill is welcoming but remote.
 You’ll be sleeping in bunk rooms, and wifi will not be on tap.
 It’s a retreat, after all.
 There’ll be hearty vegetarian meals, outdoor fires if the weather holds, a convivial atmosphere and the chance to mingle with interesting people in one of the most beautiful spots in the west of Ireland.
 This is another world, one far removed from the bustle of urban modernity.

 The course runs from the evening of Friday 20th March until after lunch on Sunday 22nd.
 You will need to be at Boghill by dinnertime on the Friday.
 The venue is around 3.5 hours drive from Dublin, and one hour from Shannon airport.
 Full travel details and directions will be provided when you book, as will a kit list of what to bring with you (you’ll need boots and a raincoat…)

 Cost and booking

-Prices include all food and accommodation from Friday dinner to Sunday lunch, inclusive.
+Prices include food, bedding and accommodation from Friday dinner until Sunday lunch, inclusive.